powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### EquivalentShunt

-A CGMES `EquivalentShunt` is mapped to a PowSyBl linear [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator).
+An `EquivalentShunt` is mapped to a PowSyBl linear [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator).
 A linear shunt compensator has banks or sections with equal admittance values.
 Its attributes are created as described below:
 - `SectionCount` is `1` if the `EquivalentShunt` CGMES `Terminal` is connected, else it is `0`.
 - `BPerSection` is copied from CGMES `b`